vanvuongngo/vanvuongngo/README.md

 <img width="400px" src="https://upload.wikimedia.org/wikipedia/commons/9/91/Amstrad_CPC464.jpg" title="Amstrad CPC464 on wikipedia" />

 Then one day the cable of the monitor, which is connected to the computer, had a loose contact.
-I looked for a screwdriver and open the monitor.
+I looked for a screwdriver and opened the monitor.
 That was my second wow ... this is what it looks like from the inside.

 <!--
 **vanvuongngo/vanvuongngo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.